girdeux31/easyPhysi/README.md

 Problem: A3.b 2023 modelo

 Statement: A hollow spherical shell with a radius of 3 cm and centered at the origin of coordinates is charged with a uniform surface charge density σ = 2 µC/m2.

-b) Obtain the work done by the electric field to move a particle with a charge of 1 nC from the point (0, 2, 0) m to the point (3, 0, 0) m.
+Obtain the work done by the electric field to move a particle with a charge of 1 nC from the point (0, 2, 0) m to the point (3, 0, 0) m.

 ```
 point_0 = (0, 2, 0)